CourseReps/ECEN489-Spring2016/Project3/README.md

  5. Magnetic object detection using phone IMU. -Keaton
  6. Differential FSK sound caputre and decoding.
  7. Word cloud generator based on pictures of printed text.
- 8. Moon tracker on screen.
+ 8. Moon tracker on screen. - Chaance
  9. Data to screen to barcode reader to server. - Kyle